dustdustinthewind/IntralismQoLMod/README.md

   - **Refined Scroll Zoom** (Get much closer to the arcs without getting uncomfortably close like before)
   - Speed up to 2x or down to .125x (Press shift key or enable caps to step by .125x instead of .25x)
 - **Audio Waveform should be more consistent and accurate**, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.
 - **Playtest Map** button under the "Map" drop down menu.
-Functional, but a work in progress.
+Replaces the "Exit" button (use `esc` to leave editor) Functional, but a work in progress.
 - **Better Map Stats**.
 TODO: Button to copy map stats to map description.

 ### Gameplay